 Big Data Challenges: The Three Vs

 The defining attributes of big data—volume, variety, and velocity—make it challenging to deal with.
-The amount of data entering business technology ecosystems is more than what traditional technology solutions were meant to deal with, and it is only getting larger.
+The amount of data entering business technology ecosystems is more than what traditional technology solutions were meant to handle, and big data is only getting bigger.

 The exploding data volume issue is further complicated by the fact that information is coming in from a greater variety of sources.
-For IT managers, this means data must be collected from numerous systems that may be running different platforms.
+For IT managers, this means data must be collected from numerous systems on different platforms.

 There's another layer of complexity to the big data problem.
 When it comes to data variety, a large portion of data in enterprise IT systems today is considered unstructured.
 This type of information does not have a defined data model and does not fit well into traditional relational databases.
-Considering that researchers from Dataversity estimate between 40 and 80 percent of enterprise information is unstructured, it is essential to ensure that this information can be effectively categorized and searched.
+Considering that IDC estimates that 90 percent of big data is unstructured, it’s imperative that organizations can effectively categorize and search this data.

 The final ‘V” of big data—velocity—means that companies must be able to find and use critical information quickly.

 The value of any given data diminishes over time.
-An IT employee looking at the number of scheduled jobs that were completed on time would benefit from knowing which ones failed sooner rather than later—the same concept applies to data analytics initiatives whether they deal with large or small amounts of information.
+Knowing which scheduled jobs failed is important for an IT employee to know as soon as possible.
+The same concept applies to data analytics initiatives, whether they deal with large or small amounts of information.

 Big Data Solutions: Features to Look For